 Holding Onto Real Estate Can Cost Money

 If this is the first time you’re working to sell a home on the MLS, look objectively at the home and any repairs needed to make the home competitive with others on the market.
-Keep in mind that sometimes making some even cosmetic updates to the kitchen and bathrooms can bring a higher sales price.
-You may want to ask a realtor what they might recommend in order to get top dollar.
+Keep in mind that making cosmetic updates to the kitchen and bathrooms can often bring a higher sales price.
+You may want to ask a real estate agent what they might recommend in order to get top dollar.
 After repairs and/or updates are made, it’s best to give the property a good cleaning, and stage it tastefully to attract as many people as possible.
 Getting a higher sales price is a blessing.
-However there can be some drawbacks to listing the property on the MLS and going the traditional sales route.
+However, there can be some drawbacks to listing the property on the MLS and going the traditional sales route.
 It can take a while to get a qualified buyer to come through and then to wait for the buyer’s financing approval from their lender.
 During this time, the bills related to the property will need to continue to be paid.
-And when using a realtor, remember that part of the sales proceeds will go to cover the agent’s sales commission.
+And when using a real estate agent, remember that part of the sales proceeds will go to cover the agent’s sales commission and other fees/closing costs.

-If time is of the essence and you and the other heirs of the estate would prefer to move things along more quickly, another option is to sell the house directly to a professional home buyer and avoid the MLS.
-This means you can skip the repairs, showings, cleaning, commissions, closing costs, and waiting.
-Although keep in mind that often times the sale price will be lower with a cash home buyer.
-You may end up saving both time and money by selling quickly; not having to continue paying the holding costs.
-Selling a house you’ve inherited in Omaha really doesn’t have to be complicated.
-Working with a locally owned business like Anna Buys Houses can save you time, money, and hopefully make a difficult process a lot easier.
+If time is of the essence and you and the other heirs of the estate would prefer to move things along more quickly, another option is to sell the house directly to a professional home buyer.
+From our experience, for some, a direct home sale can make the probate process easier; it relieves the executor and other heirs of one potentially large concern (worrying about a property) and thereby freeing up more time for the executor to focus on other responsibilities.
+A direct home sale means you can skip making repairs, renovating, and even cleaning.
+In this scenario, a professional cash buyer purchases your home as-is and can usually close quickly, which can help you avoid having to continue to pay holding costs (utilities, insurance, property taxes, etc.).
+Selling a house you’ve inherited doesn’t have to be complicated.
+Working with a business with experience in probate and inherited homes like Anna Buys Houses can save you time, money, and hopefully make a difficult process a lot easier.

 Dealing with probate isn’t something people usually look forward to!
-But remember where there’s a will, there’s a way–whatever path you decide to take.
-We hope you’ll remember that at Anna Buys Houses, we can help with real estate you’d rather sell quickly and not have to hassle making repairs to.
-Leave that to us!
-We’re here in to answer any questions you have about the probate process and how to sell a home during this challenging time.
+Estate planning can make it easier on you and your heirs and helps minimize probate, or avoid it altogether.
+Anna Buys Houses, is here to buy the real estate you’d rather sell quickly without the hassles of repairs, renovation, or cleaning out all the stuff.
+Leave the heavy lifting to us!
+We’re here in to answer any questions you have about the probate process and how to sell an inherited home as stress-free as possible.